 - 1. Doering stated the issue is supply chains, they are out of product and cannot keep up with demand and staff is down.
 It takes 6-7 months to receive product so orders are being placed early.
 Receiving furniture orders has also been an issue. - 2.
 Ma stated effective December 1, 2021 pricing is going up 7% for networking equipment. - 3.
-Doering stated the projects continue to experience an ongoing impact due to material delivery delays of 4-6 months.
+Doering stated there is no change as a result of the new mask and booster mandates.
+Projects continue to experience an ongoing impact due to material delivery delays of 4-6 months.